RABKKK/LaserTrackerPoseData4KinIdent/README.md

 Python codes do the following:

-1) NesttoFlangeV2_1.py: Helps in estimation of the tranfromation between tool and flanfe coordinate frames.
+1) NesttoFlangeV2_1.py: Helps in estimation of the tranformation between tool and flanfe coordinate frames.

-2)
+2) WorldDefV_1.py: Helps in estimation of the transformation between robot and base coordinate frames.